The

 AND INSCRIPTIONSThe original temple was built during the 6th

-to 7th Century Pallava period and later contributions from Chozhas
+to 7th century Pallava period, and later contributions from Cholas

 and hoysalas.
 Most of the inscriptions record the donations of Gold, money,